In Romagna: from industrial archeology to industrial tourism

 Starting from this particular need, a few weeks ago – do you remember? – I talked about industrial archaeology and its approach toward tourism.
 I know that the terms industrial and tourism may not seem to match, but it’s quite the opposite.
-For this reason, with the support of association Save Industrial Heritage [many thanks to Jacopo!]
-I decided to organise for you an itinerary among the sites linked with industrial history of our region, which are accessible to everybody for free.
+For this reason, with the support of association Save Industrial Heritage I decided to organize for you an itinerary among the sites linked with industrial history of our region, which are accessible to everybody for free.

 To make things easier for you, I divided the itinerary in two, according to the traditional geographical dichotomy, that sees on the one side the Emilia, on the other side the Romagna.
 Let’s start with the latter!

 Where: Via Montecchio, 20 | Novafeltria, Loc.tà Perticara (Rimini)

 The mine of Perticara is the only mine of the great mining district of the Apennines in Romagna to have been restored, and it belonged to one of the main sulphur caves of the late ‘800.
 The museum testifies the work and technologies used to extract the mineral in the 1900s, with a remarkable display of utensils, machinery and original engines, all in perfect conditions.